juribeparada/MMDVM_HS/BUILD.md

     https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/stm32duino-bootloader

-Connect the ZUMSpot Libre Kit to your PC.
+Connect the ZUMspot Libre Kit to your PC.
 Install the USB Mapple driver using the bat file (you may also check http://wiki.stm32duino.com/index.php?title=Windows_driver_installation):

     My Documents/Arduino/hardware/Arduino_STM32/drivers/win/install_drivers.bat

-You have to be sure that Windows detect your ZUMSpot as an USB serial device COMx (please see Windows Device Manager).
+You have to be sure that Windows detect your ZUMspot as an USB serial device COMx (please see Windows Device Manager).

 Download the source (zip file) of MMDVM_HS from: